fareeha09/FMRadioMazeSolver/README.md

 The explorer is in the same position as the treasure, there are no legal moves possible, or there is no treasure that can be reached.

 ## English or pseudocode description of algorithm
+    check if there is a tresure:

-    check if at treasure:
+        if true, check if at treasure:

             if true, return true

             if false, take a step

                       check if step is legal:

                           if true, recurse/repeat

                           if false, go back a step

                                     recurse/repeat

+        if false, return false

 ## Class(es), with fields and methods

 ## Version*n* wish list